seaflop/assistive-reader/README.md

 #### Install dependencies

-Follow [Q-Engineering's steps](https://qengineering.eu/install-paddlepaddle-on-raspberry-pi-4.html) to install Paddle via pip3, PaddleHub, and Paddle Lite
+Follow [Q-Engineering's steps](https://qengineering.eu/install-paddlepaddle-on-raspberry-pi-4.html) to install Paddle via pip3, PaddleHub, and Paddle Lite.
+Alternatively (and this is much easier), you can [download an OS from Q-Engineering](https://github.com/Qengineering/RPi-Bullseye-DNN-image) preloaded with all the necessary frameworks.

 #### Download Python 3.10.0